Free AI analysis · No signup · Instant results

 What AI face analysis actually does is measure specific, objective features: bilateral symmetry, canthal tilt angle, facial width-to-height ratio, jawline definition, and facial thirds proportion.
 These are the same metrics used in aesthetic medicine and published attractiveness research.
 A low score on any of these tells you something specific and actionable — not a verdict on your worth.

 The most common finding: people who feel "ugly" typically have 1-2 specific features that score below average, not an overall deficiency.
 Identifying those specific features is far more useful than a general "ugly or not" judgment.
+If you want the inverse framing, run the am i pretty test instead — same engine, different question.

 Why you look worse in photos than in real life